 The area where there should be little to no competition would be the special teams.
 Kevin Huber‘s left leg has gotten the Bengals out of jams and pin opponents deep.
 Each year, the former Cincinnati Bearcat proves his worth and should play until he physically cannot any longer.
 Randy Bullock has been the goat for fans.
 Bengals fans often look at kickers to direct their frustration.
 While the Bengals did not add a kicker in the draft, don’t be surprised if the Bengals bring in another leg to compete if Bullock gets off to a rough start.
 And yes, I’m still upset that they cut Jake Elliott, who has gone on to hit 60+ yard field goals and has won a Super Bowl.
 Clark Harris will be the long snapper.
 That’s that.

 The Bengals have their team!
 While playing in 45-42 games every single week would be exciting for fantasy owners, it is not how you win Championships.
-The offense, as I said in Part 1, is explosive and can compete with anyone.
+The Bengals roster projection on offense, as I said in Part 1, is explosive and can compete with anyone.
 The defense struggled to stop anyone last year.
 If the Bengals want to be successful and quell the Cleveland Browns hype, they need to play defense.
 If not, I will be mocking them taking Tua Tagovailoa or Jake Fromm in the top five of the 2020 NFL draft while listening to my friends who are Browns fans gloat about their AFC North division title.

 Embed from Getty Images